-There’s always a change in the air in September.
-It’s often still warm but I feel that the cool fall chill is near and a big bowl of soup is always the perfect companion with chunky sweaters and slippers.
-I have been roasting a lot of vegetables lately — beets, Brussels sprouts, peppers, garlic….
+I have been roasting a lot of vegetables lately – beets, Brussels sprouts, peppers, garlic.
 Roasting makes it taste like a completely different vegetable, which was essential for me when I decided to make this carrot soup.
 Carrots are one of my least favourite vegetables.
-They just taste…healthy.
 But roasting!
 Oh, friends, roasting these little guys made all the difference.
-The soup was yummy (cream certainly didn’t hurt) and refreshing.

-- 2 lbs carrots, peeled and cut into 2” chunks
+2 pounds carrots, peeled and cut into 2-inch pieces